Arizona Drug Search & Seizure Lawyers

 If you have been arrested at an immigration checkpoint, you may have to appear at a court — like the Wellton Justice Court, Yuma County Superior Court, Holbrook Justice Court or the Navajo County Superior Court — miles from where you actually live.
 Understandably, this can be a frightening experience.

-We are experienced in the local rules and customs of these courts, and are ready to travel anywhere in Arizona to handle your matter.
-Contact the lawyers at Dwane Cates Law Group, PLLC by calling us at 480-620-8568 or toll free during business hours at 877-229-9508.
+Our Phoenix, AZ search & seizure lawyers are experienced in the local rules and customs of these courts, and are ready to travel anywhere in Arizona to handle your matter.
+Contact the lawyers at Cates & Sargeant Law Group, PLLC by calling us at 480-620-8568 or toll free during business hours at 877-229-9508.
 Initial consultations are free and confidential.